PheonBest/NeuroFit/README.md

 namely text memory, image memory and reflexes.

 How to Play: install the latest version of EduPython.
-Afterwards, simply open the script Hub.py in Hub's file The default password is 'password'.
+Afterwards, simply open the script Hub.py in Hub's file.
+The default password is 'password'.

 Thanks for playing my game, have fun with it !